naufudge/star-rail-bot/README.md

 - `/light_cone [light cone name]` -> Lookup any useable light cone of Star Rail (Use without light cone name to see the names of all the light cones)
 - `/relics [relic name]` -> Find any available relic or planar ornament (Use without relic name to view all the available relics and planar ornaments)
 - `/warp [warp name]` -> Try out your luck in this warp simulator.
-- `/my_characters` -> View all the characters that you get from warpping.
+- `/my_characters` -> View all the characters that you get from warping.
 - `/profile` -> Check out your profile.
 - `/set_uid [uid]` -> Set/edit your Star Rail UID which will be shown on your profile.
+- `/timers` -> Get the duration of certain events, banners, etc.

 #